UAV-Assisted Space-Air-Ground Integrated Networks: A Technical Review of Recent Learning Algorithms: Deep Reinforcement Learning for SAGINs

 \section{Deep Reinforcement Learning for SAGINs}

-Although RL algorithms can be used to solve different types of complex decision-making problems in various fields, it yields degraded performance when state spaces and action sets are large.
-Hence, the problems with large and/or continuous states can be difficult to solve with traditional RL methods.
-DRL algorithms have been shown as a promising solution for tackling the RL limitations \cite{Gao_GCN21}.
-DRL can be treated as a combination of RL and function approximation.
-In this context, function approximation is used to approximate the Q-value function.
+Although RL algorithms can be used to solve different types of complex decision-making problems in various fields, they yield degraded performance when state spaces and action sets are large.
+Hence, problems with large and/or continuous states can be difficult to solve with traditional RL methods.
+DRL algorithms have been shown to be a promising solution for tackling the limitations of RL \cite{Gao_GCN21}.
+DRL can be treated as a combination of RL and function approximation, where function approximation is used to approximate the Q-value function.

-Among various deep learning algorithms, we review the most commonly used DRL which is deep Q network (DQN) proposed by Mnih et al. \cite{mnih2015human}.
-DQN uses deep neural networks (DNNs) to approximate Q-values.
-It is composed of two neural networks including evaluation net and target net \cite{eff_DQN2020}.
-The current state is considered as the input of the evaluation net, and its outputs are relevant to evaluated Q-values for all actions.
-The target net provides the target values for the evaluation net with the same structure as the evaluation net.
-However, there is a delay in updating the weights of the target net to enhance the stability and decrease the correlation between the Q- values of evaluation and target nets.
-The DNNs are trained by means of optimizing the loss function
+Among various deep learning algorithms, we review the most commonly used DRL algorithm, the deep Q-network (DQN) proposed by Mnih et al. \cite{mnih2015human}. {DQN is a model-free, value-based algorithm and is often considered off-policy due to its use of experience replay.} DQN uses deep neural networks (DNNs) to approximate Q-values.
+It is composed of two neural networks including the evaluation network and the target network \cite{eff_DQN2020}.
+The current state serves as the input of the evaluation network, and its outputs correspond to the Q-values evaluated for all actions.
+The target network provides target values for the evaluation network with the same structure as the evaluation network.
+However, there is a delayed update in the weights of the target network to improve stability and reduce the correlation between the Q-values of the evaluation and target networks.
+The DNNs are trained by optimizing the loss function